seppeljordan/ardu-serial/README.md

 We want to have a procedure that returns a list of paths to the available arduinos connected to the computer.

-### TODO Include tools.c in compilation process of arduserial.c
+### DONE Include tools.c in compilation process of arduserial.c

 Include implemeted stack in the procedure for generating the list of the available arduinos connected to the computer.